Rangisal/Election_Analysis/README.md

 # Election_Analysis
 # Project Overview
-the follwoing
+Complete the Election audit of the local Congressional Election held in Colorado for the Board of Colorado Elections.
+The audit is based on the following tasks assigned by the Board members.

-- calculate the toal number of bvotes cast
+- calculate the toal number of votes cast
-- get a complete list of candidates who recived votes
+- Get a complete list of candidates who recived votes
-- calculate the total number of votes each candidate recived
+- Calculate the total number of votes each candidate recived
-- calculate the percentage of votes each candidate won
+- Calculate the percentage of votes each candidate won
-- dettermine the winner of the election based on popular vote
+- Dettermine the winner of the election based on popular vote
+- The voter turnout for each county
+- The percentage of votes from each county
+- The county with the highest turnout

 # Resources
 Data source : election_results.csv